aanalpatil24/Gargi-AI-Chatbot/README.md

 1. Create a .env file

-You still need your OpenAI API key.
+You need a Gemini API key from Google AI Studio.
+Go to Google AI Studio.
+Create a new API key.
 Create a file named .env in the same directory as app.py.

-OPENAI_API_KEY='sk-YourSuperSecretApiKeyHere'
+GOOGLE_API_KEY='Your-Google-Key-Here'

 2. Install Dependencies